moveit/moveit.ros.org/documentation/applications/index.markdown

 If you have a large open source project using MoveIt, you can consider share the project links here:

+- [Team O2AS at the World Robot Summit Assembly Challenge 2018](https://github.com/o2as/ur-o2as/).
+3-arm robot workcell performing assembly tasks with a custom gripper.
+Used MoveIt for parametrized motions, includes a custom assembly generator.
-- [Team NAIST-Panasonic at the Amazon Robotics Challenge 2017](https://github.com/warehouse-picking-automation-challenges/team_naist_panasonic) used MoveIt for motion primitives and kinematic checks and the robot's internal IK for linear motions IIRC.
+- [Team NAIST-Panasonic at the Amazon Robotics Challenge 2017](https://github.com/warehouse-picking-automation-challenges/team_naist_panasonic).
+Single robot arm performing pick-and-place with recognition.
+Used MoveIt for motion primitives and kinematic checks and the robot's internal IK for linear motions.